Cycling74/rnbo.oscquery.runner/docker/README.md

 install happens at cmake configure time, so the runner itself never has to compile for the cache to fill.

+Dependency builds are capped at half the cores.
+Left alone conan uses every core it can see, and Docker Desktop reports every host CPU to the container while giving the VM far less memory than that implies: 12 CPUs against 8.8 GiB here. ossia's `osc_factory.cpp` wants multiple GB by itself, so twelve concurrent compilers exhaust memory and one gets killed.
+That surfaces as a truncated diagnostic followed by `Error 2` with no `error:` line anywhere, which reads like a source problem but is not one.
+Use `--jobs` or `RPI_DEPS_JOBS` to change the cap.

 The output ends with something like:

 ```